aaayejaaaye/aaayejaaaye.github.io/_posts/2019-11-26-How-Designed-My-Jekyll-Blog.md

   }
 }
   ```
-Now it's Lime Green.
+Now the title is lime green.
 I Continued to do this for my site-nav, post-headings, and post-links.

-**DISCLAIMER:**

-While I love to share what I've learned I am definitely not saying this is the best way to go about doing this.
-I am still trying to understand Jekyll, liquid and all the formatting involved.
-These are simple solutions that seem to work.
-I do plan and making these more seamless with the Jekyll formatting and will be creating updated post in the future.
-For now this is what works for me.

 ***Creating a Banner***

 You also may have seen the \_includes folder, read up on it [here](https://jekyllrb.com/docs/includes/).
 I wanted to have my own logo up instead of just my default name.
-Head to header.html file and using simple link and image tag I included my banner which I saved to my \_picture folder.
+Head to header.html.
+Using simple 'a' and 'img' tags I included my banner which I saved to my \_picture folder.

 <img src="\pictures\how I Created My Blog\installjekyll012.png">